isomerpages/moe-ngeeannpri/_curriculum/Mother Tongue Languages/Objectives.md

 ---
 **Objectives**

-*   To nurture & mould students into individuals of strong character with good communication skills and a love for mother tongue
+*   To nurture & mold students into individuals of strong character with good communication skills and a love for mother tongue
 *   To promote ethnic culture & inculcate good moral values in all our students